essb-mt-section/getANS/README.md

   --grades, -r          list all grades
   --assignments, -a     overview all assignments --file [EXCEL_FILE], -s [EXCEL_FILE]
-                        export what is current shown to excel
+                        export what is shown to excel

 Version 0.7, (c) Oliver Lindemann
 ```

-## Typical workflow
+### Typical workflow

 Ensure that you have set an access token (for more information call '--token').